triwgani/Maven02/README.md

 This Project Case is part of the Microsoft Power BI Desktop for Business Intelligence Course on [Udemy](https://www.udemy.com/course/microsoft-power-bi-up-running-with-power-bi-desktop/) online platform by Maven Analytics.
 In this case, I worked with data from **Maven Market**, a multi-national grocery chain with locations in **Canada, Mexico** and the **United States**.
 I worked through the entire business intelligence workflow: **connecting and shaping the data, building a relational model, adding calculated fields, and designing an interactive report**.

 ## Problem Questions
+The Company Management Team would like to find out the Topline Performance of their products.
+This will be delivered by:
+- Defining the Top 30 Product Brands with highest Total Transactions and their corresponding Profit, Profit Margin, as well as Return Rate in descending order.
+- Providing KPI information displaying the Current Month Transactions vs Last Month Transaction, Current Month Profit vs Last Month Profit, Current Month Returns vs Last Month Returns.
+- Displaying a visual geographical map showing Transaction by Cities in which the company stores are operating.
 ## Datasets
 There are 7 Datasets used in this project, i.e.: